owen841213/PixnetCrawler/README.md

    3. output options:

-      These arguments relate to your output files.
+      These arguments are related to your output files.

       `-o OUTPUT, --output OUTPUT`:
       OUTPUT is the name of your output file.